Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_open_ended_questions/mid_B.md

 type: noResponse
 ---

-You may ask your partner the questions you wrote earlier, or any other questions that seem relevant.
+As part of your conversation, **ask your partner the questions** you wrote earlier, or any other questions that seem relevant.

 ---